D-K-E/opengl-window-tutorial/readme.rst

   - :code:`/bin`: contains the final executable

-  - :code:`/libs`: contains dynamic and static libs that will be link to your project
+  - :code:`/libs`: contains dynamic and static libs that will be linked to your project

   - :code:`/include`: contains the header files, like :code:`*.h , *.hpp`